sujayy1983/Home-Device-Automation-Framework/README.md

 - No logging in the initial commit
 - Improvements in REST abstraction
 - Code assumes that ip address ending with '.1' is Gateway.
 In the next version default gateway from netstat -r shall be picked.
+- Traceroute failure case needs to be differentiated if it is failure to reach the destination vs internet connectivity issue.

 ### Docker implementation